Winding River - In Search of the Bleak (float fishing)

 Rig Setup and Techniques Used

-After trial and errors, I used the following setup for bottom fishing Tench:
+After trial and errors, I used the following setup for fishing Bleak:

-Baits used and the percentage of Tench caught on them.
-Algae, peas, wheat seeds and strawberry boilies didn't yield any tench, though I have caught them on those baits in the past.
+Baits used and the percentage of Bleak caught on them.
+Worm, Redworm, Diving Beetle, Algae did not yield a single Bleak during these sessions, though I have caught them on those baits in the past.

 Weather and Time of Day

 The data that I've collected has yielded much useful information.
 Nevertheless, there are still things to explore.
-I couldn't cover all the baits, and I've left most of the boilies out due to lack of time.
-Groundbait is another venue to look at, since I only used standard groundbait.
-Given how the fish reacted to honey in their baits, I would suggest the enthusiastic tench angler to start pursuing from there, and to not forget cheese as well.
-Old Burg has a variety of spots that I didn't touch, but look very promising.
-Also, there seems to be a relation between weather and bait, in particular with cheese and corn, but I noticed it too with other baits.
-One moment they are 'hot', the next moment not a single fish will touch it.
-Given that tench are sensitive to weather, I wonder if weather change affects their taste buds as well.
-And last but not least: I've left the whole usage of float fishing unexplored as well as the use of certain higher percentage bottom rigs.
+I couldn't cover all the baits, and I've left all the boilies.
+Groundbait is another venue to look at, since I didn't use it, but there are certainly spots like 90:112 with no current that could increase the amount of bleak.
+Given how the fish reacted to the different fly species, I would suggest the enthusiastic bleak angler to start pursuing from there, and to not forget casters as well.
+Winding River has a variety of spots that I didn't touch, but look very promising.
+And last but not least: I've only covered fishing with a telescopic rod with only the 2 first unlocked rigs.
+Other venues that can be pursued are therefore the usage of the other rigs, the usage of the bolognese rod and the usage of bottom fishing.
+While the latter might not seem an initial choice, given that the bleak prefer the topwater, I did catch a few bleak on Pearl Barley while trying to bottom fish for fish for Ruffe.
+This might hint that even though I caught the majority in top water, the bottom water perhaps has a secret or two that isn't revealed yet.
 I encourage the motivated anglers to pick up where I've left of.
-Show me how you caught your trophy tench and share me rigs and (ground-)baits that you've used that I didn't.
+Show me how you caught your trophy bleak and share me rigs and (ground-)baits that you've used that I didn't.
 I encourage and challenge you to go out there and to come back with your findings.
 And if you learn something new, please share it with the rest of us!